TIC4302/Assignment-3/README.md

 Some useful links for solving the challenge
 * [Hex Editor for converting and downloading files from raw hex values](https://hexed.it/)
 * [Exporting objects from PCAP files](https://unit42.paloaltonetworks.com/using-wireshark-exporting-objects-from-a-pcap/)
-* LibreOffice is installed in Kali VM to open and edit .doc files

 # 🏆 Challenge - 2
 ## Objective